-If the city buzz is what gets you going, you can choose Havana as your Cuba base, and visit other destinations in central Cuba during your vacation.
+If the city buzz is what gets you going, you can choose Havana as your Cuba base, explore the city, and visit other destinations in central western Cuba on day trips during your vacation.

 When you are planning a trip to Cuba, exploring the capital Havana is a must-do!
-There are so many things to do in Havana, the main question is what you can not do in this Metropol.
+There are so many things to do in Havana, the main question is how to prioritize your time!

 But be aware, that there are very few activities you can book online before going to Cuba unless you use a Cuba-certified tour operator to organize them for you before your arrival.